Best Anki Decks to Learn Vietnamese (2026)

 - Free to download

-- Good for spaced repetition review
+- Good for daily review

 Cons

-- No structured lessons
+- No grammar instruction

 - No speaking practice